Sven-Kunze/sven-kunze.github.io/_pages/publications.md

 ## Work in Progress

-### Living on the Stormy Side - Storm Surge and Distribution of Coastal Population
+### The Global Long-Term Effects of Storm Surge Flooding on Human Settlements in Coastal Areas
 with [Eric Strobl](https://www.vwi.unibe.ch/ueber_uns/personen/prof_dr_strobl_eric/index_ger.html)

 <img align="right" src="/images/Paper3.png" width ="350" height="400">

+*R&R Environmental Research Letters, 2023*

 People in low-lying coastal areas live under the great threat of damage due to coastal flooding from tropical cyclones.
 Understanding how coastal population settlements react to such events is of high importance for society to consider future adaptation strategies.
-Here we generate a new global hydrodynamic data set on tropical cyclone-generated storm surge damage for the period 1850-2010.
-By combining this data with spatial data on human populations, we analyze the influence of storm surge damage on the rural, urban, and total populations in low elevation coastal zones.
-We find that 8 % of the global coastal population shifted away per decade as a consequence of storm surges, on average.
+Here we generate a new global hydrodynamic data set on tropical cyclone-generated storm surge flooding for the period 1851-2020.
+By combining this data with spatial data on human populations, we analyze the influence of storm surge flooding on the rural, urban, and total populations in low elevation coastal zones from 1941–2010.
+We find that per decade on average 9% of the exposed population in a 10x10 kilometer low elevation coastal zone moved away from the coast as a consequence of storm surge, while wind speed and rainfall have no effect.
+The majority of threatened population lives in Easter, South-Eastern, and Southern Asia.
 We show that the exposed coastal population appears to have adapted over time by reducing its exposure in recent decades.
 This finding applies to all regions other than North America, Oceania, and Western Asia.

 <br clear="right"/>

-What drives agricultural land use change in Eurasia? (with Raushan Bokusheva).
+What drives agricultural land use change in Eurasia? (with Raushan Bokusheva and Olga Laiko).

 Sectoral Flood Impacts in Europe - Insights from a new Spatial Sectoral GDP Dataset (with Aurélien Saussay and Leonie Wenz).